nursultanbolel/Introduction-To-Deep-Learning-Homeworks/README.md

 contains 4 homeworks that I did in the introduction to deep learning class.
 All homeworks directory include description which is .pdf file.

 - HW-1 : Fundamental operations about image processing like flipping,rotating and resizing is coded.
-I didn't use present function.
+I didn't use present functions.
 I wrote my functions.

 - HW-2 : Cannon and Cellphone are detected using Perceptron Algorithm in this homework.